Pythonista7/ratelimited/README.md

     */
     rlw := ratelimitedworker.Create("sampleId", targetRPM, true, true)
     go queueLoader(queue)
-    doLotsOfWork(rlw,queue)
+    go doLotsOfWork(rlw,queue)
 }

 func doLotsOfWork(rlw *ratelimitedworker.RLW, queue chan (string)) {

 	for range queue {
-		// this will allow the work() to be called only rlw.targetRPM number of times during a minute rlw.Track() // if limit is hit for the time period it will block the below go routine go work()
+		// this will allow the work() to be called only rlw.targetRPM number of times during a minute rlw.Track() // if limit is hit for the time period it will block this go routine go work()
 	}
 }